+- Verifiable: Yes

-Does it have an open government lens?
+- Does it have an open government lens?
 Yes

+- Potential for results: Modest

-1 Editorial notes:
+Editorial notes:

-- 1. For commitments that are clustered: the assessment of potential for results is conducted at the cluster level, rather than the individual commitments. - 2.
-Commitment short titles may have been edited for brevity.
+2. Commitment short titles may have been edited for brevity.
 For the complete text of commitments, please see Mongolia's 2021-2023 Action Plan.